Generations of Exceptional Scientists

 2023-2024 Cohorts

-James Sunderland - now B.Sc Neuroscience final year student at Aston University
+James Sunderland - now B.Sc Neuroscience graduate

-Eddie Hildebrand - now B.Sc Biology final year student at University of Bath
+Eddie Hildebrand - now B.Sc Biology graduate

 Jake Whitaker - now M.Biomed third year student at University of Bath